ISUgenomics/data_wrangling/assign_colors/README.md

 ### **[2] example usage variations to create custom color scale** *(color scale only)*
 * <i> generates customized color scale for general usage</i>

+To create customized color scale you have to adjust arguments of two option flags: `-cs` and `-csp`.

+The `-cs` sets the general type of the color scale and accepts several string-like arguments:
+* 'grey' - uses the default black-grey-white color scale
+* 'full' - creates the rainbow color scale made up of N discrete colors
+* 'red' - creates the shades scale (black-color-white) of color selected from the list of built-in color keys (*see the list below*)
+* 'orange,red,magenta,crimson' - creates color scale using list of user-selected built-in color keys
+* '2,3,4.5,5.5' - creates color scale using list of user-selected numerical values assigned to built-in color keys
+* '#3f0000,#7f0000,#bf0000,#ff0000,#ff3f3f,#ff7f7f' - creates color scale using list of user-provided colors in HEX notation

+DEFAULT: 'grey'

 Use built-in colors (as keywords) or corresponding floats to generate custom color scale:
 ```
 'red': 0,               'vermilion': 0.5,               'orange': 1,            'golden': 1.5,